SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 |12 Months Ended|

-The consolidated financial statements include the financial statements of the Company and its subsidiaries, in which ACG, directly or indirectly, has a controlling financial interest and its variable interest entity, or VIE for which the Company is the primary beneficiary.
+The consolidated financial statements include the financial statements of the Company, its subsidiaries and its VIE for which the Group is the primary beneficiary.
 All significant intercompany balances and transactions have been eliminated upon consolidation.

 The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (“U.S. GAAP”).

-The preparation of financial statements in conformity with U.S. GAAP requires management of the Group to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting periods.
-Such estimates include the fair value determinations of identifiable assets acquired and liabilities assumed, the fair values of share-based payments and other equity investments, the collectability of loan receivable and other receivables, the realizability of deferred income tax assets, the estimate for useful lives and residual values of long-lived assets, the recoverability of long-lived assets, goodwill and long-term investments, determination of estimated stand-alone selling prices of performance obligations, variable consideration and measurement of progress towards completion in revenue recognition.
+The preparation of financial statements in conformity with U.S. GAAP requires management of the Group to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Such estimates include the determination of primary beneficiary of VIE, the fair values of assets acquired and liabilities assumed in business combination, the fair values of share-based payments, the plans for indefinite reinvestment of undistributed earnings of the PRC subsidiaries in PRC, the collectability of accounts receivable, the realizability of deferred income tax assets, the estimate for useful lives and residual values of long-lived assets, the recoverability of the carrying values of long-lived assets, goodwill and equity method investments, realizable value of inventories and with respect to revenue recognition, the expected service period for course programs and the expected licensing period for perpetual licenses.
 Actual results could differ from those estimates.
-The current economic environment has increased the degree of uncertainty inherent in those estimates and assumptions.

 The accompanying consolidated financial statements have been expressed in RMB, the Company’s reporting currency.

 The Company, ATA BVI and Xing Wei’s functional currency is the USD.
 The functional currency of the Company’s PRC subsidiaries and VIE is the RMB.